-Register Now for the Number 1 Walking Tour in Buenos Aires!
+Register Now for the Number 1 Group Walking Tour in Buenos Aires!

 Our “Pay What You Want” Walking and Public Transport tour runs on a prior registration-only basis, using the form below, to enforce a maximum group size on our tours, ensuring tour quality plus happy clients & guides alike!
 So if you want to get in on the current TripAdvisor No.1 group walking tour of Buenos Aires, get registering!

 The usual start time is 10am, meeting in the city center (we confirm the exact location after you register) and tours can take place on any day except Sundays – see the list of dates available in the form below.
 If you are a group of 4 or more adults and can’t find the date you want, feel free to request a different day…

 If for whatever reason our “Pay What You Want” dates/start times don’t work for you, then don’t hesitate to contact us about setting up a custom/private tour just for you instead!